- Sermon Notes

 A. God is asking the same question today

-APPL – If you have confessed your sins to God and received Jesus Christ as your Savior, then God has cleansed you so that you may serve Him.
+APPL – If you have confessed your sins to God and received Jesus Christ as your Savior, then God has cleansed you so that you may serve Him; it’s time to get in the game.

-• God wanted to use Isaiah and He wants to use you.
+God wanted to use Isaiah and God wants to use you.

 1 Corinthians 15:10, But by the grace of God I am what I am, and His grace toward me did not prove vain; but I labored even more than all of them, yet not I, but the grace of God with me.

-APPL – But you may be wondering, what has God called you to do?
+APPL – But, again, you might be wondering, what has God specifically called you to do?
 Three things.

 John 6:28-29, Therefore they said to Him, “What shall we do, so that we may work the works of God?”
 Jesus answered and said to them, “This is the work of God, that you believe in Him whom He has sent.”